cojua8/todo-app/README.md

 ## Dependendy Injection
 [Dependency injection](https://python-dependency-injector.ets-labs.org/introduction/di_in_python.html) is used to decouple the different parts of the program.
 To use this, objects must not create new instances of classes in their constructors, but receive them as parameters.

+## Docker
+[Docker](https://www.docker.com/) is used to run the app in a container.
+The command used to create and start the containers is:

+    docker-compose up -d

+This will run the container in detached mode.